 Frequently asked questions about visiting the Parthenon and Acropolis

 Still, have some questions about your visit to the Acropolis in Greece?
-Here are a few common queries.
+Here are the most common queries answered.

 How long do you need at the Acropolis?